Rosalyn Carson-DeWitt, MD

 Some factors cannot be controlled, such as age, gender, or ethnicity.
 In general, risk increases for people over 50 years old.
 However, most people with pancreatic cancer are over 65 years old.
-Risk is nearly twice as high in men than in women.
+Risk is nearly twice as high in men as in women.
 Other factors that may increase your chance of pancreatic cancer include:

 People with current or a history of the following may have a higher risk of pancreatic cancer:

 within your family also affects pancreatic cancer risk.

 African Americans have a greater risk—30%-40%—of developing pancreatic cancer than Caucasians.
 People of Hispanic origin or Asian Americans are less commonly affected.

 Pancreatic cancer risk factors.
 American Cancer Society website.
 Available at: